markbattistella/hapticsmanager

 }

-Within the CHHapticPattern you can use the same engine from HapticsManager but you can configure your own settings:
+Within a custom haptic, you can use the same engine from HapticsManager while configuring your own player behaviour:

 The optional HapticsManagerPresets target ships 151 named haptic patterns sourced from the Pulsar open-source library (MIT licence).